mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/openvino/pyrealsense2_d457_multicam_object_detection_tutorial.rst

 Axiomtek Robox500 ROS 2 AMR Controller Setup
 ----------------
-Connect four |realsense| Depth Camera D457 to  the Axiomtek Robox500 ROS 2 AMR Controller as shown in the below picture.
+Connect four Intel® RealSense™ Depth Camera D457 to  the Axiomtek Robox500 ROS 2 AMR Controller as shown in the below picture.
 Now, power-on the target.

 .. image:: ../../../../images/Axiomtek_GMSL_Camera.jpg

 ..
-Note:: Select the "MIPI" mode of the |realsense| Depth Camera D457 by moving the select switch on the camera to "M", as shown in the picture below.
+Note:: Select the "MIPI" mode of the Intel® RealSense™ Depth Camera D457 by moving the select switch on the camera to "M", as shown in the picture below.

    .. image:: ../../../../images/MIPI_USB_Switch_in_D457.jpeg
       :width: 350